machin0r/CIMSII-Midas_Ink_Control/README.md

 # CIMSII-Midas_Ink_Control
-Python library for communicating with a Megnajet/Xaar CIMS II/HV/Midas ink control system.
+Python library for communicating with a Megnajet/Xaar CIMS II/HV/Midas ink system.

-This library uses RS422 communication with the CIMS II/Midas
+This library uses RS422 communication with the CIMS II/Midas ink system.

 # Dependencies